ENCCS/hpda-python/content/motivation.rst

 This course focuses on high-performace data analytics (HPDA), a subset of high-performance computing which focuses on working with large data.
-The data can come from either computer models and simulations or from experiments and observations, and the goal is to preprocess, analyse and visualise it go generate scientific insight.
+The data can come from either computer models and simulations or from experiments and observations, and the goal is to preprocess, analyse and visualise it to generate scientific results.

 Python